-External Communications on CRS
+External communications on CRS

 We formally report on our CRS efforts and performance through the publication of our Annual CRS Report, read together with our Annual Report.
-These two reports refer to several reporting standards such as the Hong Kong Stock Exchange's Environmental, Social and Governance Reporting Guidelines, the Global Reporting Initiative Sustainability Reporting Standard, and the Sustainability Accounting Standards Board.
-We also report on a number of indicators or disclosures as recommended by the Task Force on Climate-related Financial Disclosures (TCFD) and EarthCheck, a standard that is aligned with the Global Sustainable Tourism Council.
+These two reports refer to several reporting standards such as the Hong Kong Stock Exchange's Environmental, Social and Governance Reporting Guidelines, the Global Reporting Initiative Sustainability Reporting Standard, the International Integrated Reporting Council and the Sustainability Accounting Standards Board.

+We also report on a number of indicators or disclosures as recommended by the Task Force on Climate-related Financial Disclosures (TCFD) and EarthCheck, one of the very few accredited standards under the Global Sustainable Tourism Council.
 The intended audience for this report is predominantly for our shareholders, with the stand-alone CRS Report also intended for CRS professionals and research organisations.